tmhglnd/total-serialism/docs/stochastic-methods.md

 markov.train(melody2);

-// view the transition table (stored as dictionary) console.log(markov.table);
+// view the transition table (stored as dictionary)
+// can also be used to export the table to a file console.log(markov.table);
 // { c: [ 'e' ],
 //   e: [ 'f', 'g' ],